mimoduo/mimogear/docs/postcss/utilities.md

 ##Clearfix

-The clearfix mixin clears out any containers that have floated elements within them.
-By default the mimo grid uses the clearfix mixin.
+The clearfix mixin prevents the collapse of any containers that have floated elements within them.
+By default, the mimo grid uses the clearfix mixin as a fallback for floated columns.
 Make sure the mixin is declared within the after psuedo selector.

 **Postcss**